kailash-manasarovar/statement/docs/timeline/2023/december.md

 #### The abomination of desolation in the holy place

-- Did Sandra set up a live sedated event in this holy place, therefore mentioned in Daniel and Matthew?
+- Did Sandra set up a live sedated event in this holy place, with a bunch of paying clientele, therefore mentioned in Daniel and Matthew?
-- Makes the whole world feel physically sick.
+- My view is that all of it will be on Lourdes CCTV in some capacity.

 ### Sandra and the champagne